emipa606/ShowModUpdates/README.md

 If any of the active mods have changed you can show a list of these with convenient links to the Steam, changelog or any other defined link of the mod.
 If there is a Discord-link in the description, a link will be shown in the list.
 There is also an icon indicating if the mod is in the local mod-folder or the Steam-folder.

-You can also enable checking all installed mods instead of just enabled mods.
+You can also enable checking all installed mods instead of just enabled mods as well as fetch mod-info online from Steam.

 If you have a really bad time and the game crashes before you can show this window, the mod also logs a list of the changed mods in the game-log on startup.